 THE POLICE STATE AND THE STATE OF POLICING

-The police, and the objection to them, appears to be the unifying of the contemporary struggle in the United States.
+The police, and the objection to them, appears to be the unifying element of the contemporary struggle in the United States.
 The murder of George Floyd in Minneapolis has been recognized as an “inciting incident” of sorts.
 On May 25, 2020 George Floyd was arrested for allegedly using a counterfeit bill.
 During the arrest, cop Derek Chauvin – who already had 18 complaints against him[ii] and who had “bumped heads” with Floyd previously[iii] – murdered a handcuffed and unarmed Floyd by kneeling on his neck for nine minutes.
 Floyd exclaimed “I can’t breathe!
 Please, the knee on my neck” as he was murdered on camera.

 Throughout May 26 scene of the murder became a memorial and grew into a site of protest with hundred in attendance.
 At 6pm the protest marched to the 3rd Precinct of the Minneapolis Police Department.
 Eventually violence began as sections of the protest shattered windows and spray-painted squad cars.
 Officers responded with riot gear, tear gas, and flash grenades.
 Protesters returned with rocks and bottles.[iv]
 By midnight protesters had forced their way into the precinct and the building was set on fire.
 Looting and rioting continued over the next couple of days and by Thursday May 28 had spread into the state capital of St. Paul.
 That same day Governor Tim Walz brought in the National Guard.[v]

 The full scope of the massacre of black individuals at the hands of the American state, or effectively sanctioned by the state, is grounded in a form of domination that not only maintains race relations but is inoperable from race.
-While George Floyd’s death was a catalyst, the events that followed his death contain a rage that is ingrained to the very nature of our society – our world – as it exists and has always seemed to exist.
+While George Floyd’s death was a catalyst, the events that followed his death contain a rage that is ingrained in the very nature of our society – our world – as it exists and has always seemed to exist.
 This rage unites – the suffering that begins with particular black men in 2020 then overturns the stones to reveal the sufferings of women of color, of trans individuals of color, of colonized people, of the enslaved – but it also remains diffuse.
 It remains to be seen how this resistance to domination will crystallize.

-The exact form that this domination takes certain has changed through time and is expressed differently in different places: “’Race’ has been reconfigured in response to this world-historical anti-racist upsurge, and continues to exist as a body of ideas — but also as a relation of domination inside and outside the wage relation — reproduced through superficially non-racial institutions and policies.”[vi]
+The exact form that this domination takes certainly has changed through time and is expressed differently in different places: “’Race’ has been reconfigured in response to this world-historical anti-racist upsurge, and continues to exist as a body of ideas — but also as a relation of domination inside and outside the wage relation — reproduced through superficially non-racial institutions and policies.”[vi]

 In a very real sense, the “police state” is not out over there, in the foreign land, incompatible with contemporary American society.
 Nor is it simply the police precinct, or the ghetto.
 The police state is already here and has been here for quite some time in the basis of the United States.
 The United States is built on stolen land and dispossessed labor power.
 These foundations were part of a global(izing) system that predated the United States and continued through the development of the United States.
 The dispossession of common property and massive movement of waged labor within a growing market of finance and merchant capital produced a proletarianized European body which was redeployed as a mechanism of late-feudal expansion as the mode of production fell into crisis.[vii]